shinshinwu/brightwheel-email/README.md

 5. Improvements:
   If there are more time, few more things would be nice to address:
+  - auth token for the post request should probably be generated as API key and secret of some sort.
   - send to email address should be validated with the existing user database.
   - move email service credential and settings to database to manage as it allows switching default provider without redeploy
   - set up monitor to email service provider status and change default email service in database when status page report. outage or we receive too many errors.